-The frequency of a watch corresponds to the number of alternations performed by the balance during an hour.
-There are two types of measurement to assess the frequency of an automatic movement: Hertz and the number of vibrations per hour (A/h).
-The higher the frequency of a watch, the more precise the oscillations of the balance.
-It is the oscillations made by the balance that produce the ticking of the watches.
+In watchmaking, the frequency of the movement is a real asset and many brands have launched a race to increase the oscillation speed and performance of their watches.
+The frequency of a watch corresponds to the number of alternations made by the balance during one hour.
+There are two types of measurement to evaluate the frequency of an automatic movement: Hertz and the number of alternations per hour (A/h).
+The higher the frequency of a watch, the more precise the oscillations of the balance will be.
+It is the oscillations made by the automatic balance that produce the ticking of watches.

 Link between the Balance and the Frequency of a watch

 - The balance wheel is the regulating organ of the watch.
 It channels the energy received by the anchor and thus allows the hands to turn at regular and precise intervals.
 It is the oscillations performed by the balance wheel that allow the hands to move.

 - The balance wheel receives mechanical energy through the anchor, which allows it to turn.
 This is the TIC that we hear.
 At the center of the balance wheel is a spiral that compresses as the balance wheel rotates.
 As it relaxes, the spiral forces the balance wheel to move backwards: this step is indicated by the TIC we hear.
 The oscillation is therefore the back and forth movement of the balance wheel, it is therefore composed of 2 alternations.